 The Communication Plan Workgroup formed in spring 2019 and developed a Campus Communication Survey.
-Prior to administering the survey, however, there was a shake-up in senior college leadership, which disrupted the workgroup's plan.
+Prior to administering the survey, however, there was an interruption in senior college leadership, which disrupted the workgroup's plan.
 Parallel to this process, though, the District had contracted with a consultant group, Collaborative Brain Trust, to conduct an indepth survey and analysis of employee perceptions.
-The data from this study will inform the outline of the draft Communication Plan.
+(6.A.08) The data from this study will inform the outline of the draft Communication Plan.
 With the turnover in senior leadership, and the anticipated hiring of a Director of Marketing and Outreach in fall 2019, the Communication Plan Workgroup went on hiatus in fall 2019.
-The group will re-form in spring 2020, with faculty, classified professional, and administrator tri-chairs, and with the support of the new Director of Marketing and Outreach, to complete the Communication Plan by the end of the spring 2020 semester.
+The group reconvened in spring 2020, with faculty, classified professional, and administrator tri-chairs, and with the support of the new Director of Marketing and Outreach, to complete the Communication Plan by the end of the fall 2020 semester.
+(6.A.09) As of this writing, the Communication Plan is proceeding through the participatory governance review process.

-In the interim, the Communication Plan Workgroup prioritized the creation and vetting of a Crisis Communication Plan for the college.
-This plan was written in October 2019 with assistance from faculty in the Public Safety program and Campus Police and provides guidelines and procedures for college personnel for the coordination of communication in case of a campus or outside emergency affecting the campus.
-The plan identifies key personnel and defines their roles in the communication process at the college and between the college and the media.
+In addition, the Campus Use Development and Safety (CUDS) Committee prioritized the creation and vetting of a Crisis Communication Plan (6.A.10) for the college.
+This plan was written in October 2019 with assistance from faculty in the Public Safety program and provides guidelines and procedures for college personnel for the coordination of communication in case of a campus or outside emergency affecting the campus.
+The plan identifies key personnel and defines their roles in the communication process at the college, district and the media.